NAN - Fotolia

 The definition of independent contractor status is a simple yet important clause, as it differentiates a freelancer from an employee with payroll tax overhead and benefits.
 This clause enables a freelance developer to make business deductions related to the project and otherwise function as an independent business.

-The work agreement should clearly detail payment terms, whether the work is based on an hourly wage, a single fixed amount or a regular retainer.
+Freelance developer agreements should clearly detail payment terms, whether the work is based on an hourly wage, a single fixed amount or a regular retainer.
 Outline all of the elements involved in contractor payment.
 When a project is priced as a single fixed amount, for example, the organization might issue a down payment, then provide additional payments at major project waypoints, and perhaps a final payment upon completion.
 If the project is priced as an hourly cost, the terms should outline the invoice frequency and time-to-pay.
 Additional terms might include kill fees if the project is terminated, interest for late payments, bank fees and currency conversion fees.

 Additionally, software projects create intellectual property and require nondisclosure agreements.
 Here are a few general rules to keep in mind: